hauensteina/katago-server/README.md

 After a second or two, you should get some json output with moves and probabilities.

 If you got this far and it works, congratulations!
+Drop me a note at hauenstein@gmail.com .

 You might want to look at https://github.com/hauensteina/katago-gui.git to see if you can get the front end to run with katago-server.